agent5479/LarsBees/LANDING_PAGE_GUIDE.md

-# 🎨 LarsBees Landing Page Guide
+# 🎨 BeeMarshall Landing Page Guide

 ## Overview

-The LarsBees landing page serves as the public-facing entry point to the application, designed to showcase features and encourage user registration.
+The BeeMarshall landing page serves as the public-facing entry point to the application, designed to showcase features and encourage user registration.

 ## Landing Page Structure